aStarProgrammer/ipsc_vsc/README.md

 5. Install pandoc
     pandoc used to convert md to html
-       	If you just want to compile IPSC, pandoc is not needed If you want to run IPSC, pandoc is needed. https://www.pandoc.com
+       	If you just want to compile IPSC_VSC, pandoc is not needed If you want to run IPSC_VSC, pandoc is needed. https://www.pandoc.com

 6. Install go lib